Gord Downie: Posthumous archival releases

 In 2018, two recordings by Downie, "The East Wind" and "At the Quinte Hotel", were released on the compilation album The Al Purdy Songbook.
 A different recording of "The East Wind" appeared on The Grand Bounce, and "At the Quinte Hotel" was previously released in video form, but never in an audio recording.

 In June 2020, the Tragically Hip and manager Jake Gold announced that they were undertaking an "archaeological dig" to select music and memorabilia from the band's archives for future release.

 In August, Downie's Twitter account was reactivated, and began posting a series of teaser photographs of handwritten song lyrics, accompanied by numbers that appeared to be a calendar countdown to the date of October 15.
 On September 21, it was confirmed that Away Is Mine, an album comprising the last songs Downie recorded in his lifetime, will be released on October 16.
 The album is co-written with Josh Finlayson, a frequent collaborator, and is accompanied with an acoustic version of all the produced tracks.
 Also, a series of music videos for all the songs on the album were created by Canadian artists and released on YouTube.

 In October 2022, the song "Lustre Parfait" was released to streaming services as a preview of an album collecting various previously unreleased songs that Downie had recorded with Bob Rock.
 The album, titled Lustre Parfait, was released on May 5, 2023.

+In 2025, a spoken-word piece that Downie had performed at a benefit for Lake Ontario Waterkeeper in the 2000s was featured, with new musical backing, on Rheostatics' album The Great Lakes Suite.

+Live at 6 O'Clock, an album compiling live performances from Downie's 2014 tour with The Sadies following the release of And the Conquering Sun, was released in February 2026.